 On behalf of the project site owner and applicant (Chuck Bluth/The Lakes at Lemmon Valley, LLC), CFA is formally requesting that the appeal hearing for case no. WTM18-004 be delayed to a time acceptable to Washoe County and to the applicant.
 The reason for the delay from typically 60+/- days to public hearing on appeal is to provide sufficient time to address property owner created issue of grading without a permit.
 CFA submitted a special use permit application to Washoe County for grading, today (May 15th) to make sure that everyone involved understands that the applicant and CFA are sincere in the desire to right the wrong.
 It is realized that the special use permit will likely take approximately 2 months to a hearing with either the Board of Adjustments or Planning Commission.
-It can be discussed with staff and County management if it is appropriate to move forward with the appeal hearing after that time or if further procedures would be appropriate to assure address of the situation (i.e. submitting for or obtaining a grading permit).
+It can be discussed with staff and County management if it is appropriate to assure address of the situation (i.e. submitting for or obtaining a grading permit).